teaching-genomics/pavia2024/DAY1/README.md

 ## Alignment
-Now let's download some short reads to align to the reference genome we just downloaded The idea is that everyone should pick a different sample
+Now let's download some short reads to align to the reference genome we just downloaded.
+The idea is that everyone should pick a different sample
 ```
-fasterq-dump SRR10428014
+fasterq-dump SRR10428014  #fasterq-dump is a tool to download seequences from NCBI-SRA
 ```
-fasterq-dump is a tool to download seequences from NCBI-SRA.
 Let's explore the fastq format.
 How can we visualize the first reads:
 ```
 cat SRR10428014_1.fastq | head -4